Norman Nevills

+Personal life

 Nevills was the son of William E. and Mae Davies Nevills of California.
 The elder Nevills left California in 1921 to pursue a career in oil drilling in the San Juan oil fields of southern Utah.
 Norman and his mother moved to Mexican Hat, Utah to join his father in 1927 after two years of college at the College of the Pacific in Stockton, California.
 William E. Nevills had some experience running whitewater on the Yukon River during the Klondike gold rush, and the younger Nevills adopted his father's interest in running rivers.
 Norman became interested in running rivers, floating the San Juan River in an open boat in 1932, carrying supplies to a miner downriver from Mexican Hat.
 The next year, he worked for a while for the Rainbow Bridge/Monument Valley expedition, including using their Wilson Fold-Flat boats on the river.

 Nevills met Doris Drown in July, 1933; they married in October of that year.
 For their honeymoon, they floated the San Juan in a boat that he had built from his mother's horse trough.
 They had two daughters, Joan (Staveley), born October 7, 1936, and Sandra (Reiff), born March 28, 1941.

+River trips

 Although most of Nevills' river trips were on the San Juan, he ran seven trips through the Grand Canyon: 1938, 1940, 1941, 1942, 1947, 1948, and 1949.
 Nevills' chance for fame came in 1938, when he had the opportunity to escort Dr. Elzada Clover and Lois Jotter, two botanists from the University of Michigan who wished to catalog the flora of the Grand Canyon, from Green River, Utah, to Lake Mead.
 They encountered extraordinarily high water at the confluence of the San Juan and the Colorado, but finished the trip without serious incident.
 Their 43-day, 666-mile trip generated a lot of publicity for Nevills.
 At least one river historian, Otis "Dock" Marston, in reviewing all the journals after the trip, noted that the success of the cruise was due in large part to Dr. Clover's insistence new boatmen be found to replace the two that quit at Lee's Ferry.

 In 1940, Nevills took Barry Goldwater, a young man from a family which owned Arizona's largest chain of grocery stores, as a paying customer down the Grand Canyon.
 Nevills allowed Goldwater to take the oars, and Goldwater flipped the boat in one rapid.
 Following his trip, Goldwater began giving slide shows in movie theaters and other venues, often to sold-out crowds.
 His statewide barnstorming tour convinced Goldwater that he had a knack for public speaking—which he parlayed into his very successful career in politics.